CSpanias/cspanias.github.io/_posts/2023-12-12-DVWA - SQL Injection.md

     OR '1'='1'
     ```

 3. So we have the `First name` and `Surname` fields of all 5 users.
 We need to first find out if more fields are available in the database.
-According to [PortSwigger](https://portswigger.net/web-security/sql-injection/union-attacks) one way of doing that is by a UNION attack and the use of `ORDER BY` clause:
+According to [PortSwigger](https://portswigger.net/web-security/sql-injection/union-attacks) one way of doing that is by performing a **UNION attack** and the use of `ORDER BY` clause:

     > Notice that we are using [MariaDB](https://mariadb.com/kb/en/comment-syntax/), so we need to end our payload either with `#` or `-- `.

-    If we inject `' ORDER BY 1--` we get nothing back, so we increment the number until we get an error:
+    If we inject `' ORDER BY 1-- ` we get nothing back, so we increment the number until we get an error:

     ![](order_by_3.png)